 Moose became one of the top high school players in the country and went on to play at Middle Tennessee State, where he led the Blue Raiders in blocks as a freshman and broke the school record for most blocked shots in a game, with eight.
 He studied wellness and exercise science in college and would enjoy training other athletes following his playing days.

-His pregame rituals?
-Listening to some country rap tunes while stretching, drinking some coconut water, and eating bee pollen.
-He will eat most anything on a pizza – but onions or anchovies are definitely out.
+Among his pregame rituals are listening to some country rap tunes while stretching, drinking some coconut water and eating bee pollen ... you know, typical stuff.
+He will eat anything on a pizza - except onions.